Hello! Welcome to my Pinterest Guide 2021: How to Use Pinterest & Leverage Pinterest for Website Traffic.

 Here’s a hack I stumbled across that does SO well – I often re-pin someone else’s pin of my own website content.

 My goal is TRAFFIC and traffic from my own pins is ideal but I’m not super concerned about Pinterest followers or stats.
-So, if someone pins my own Dans le Lakehouse content and it takes off, I pounce on that momentum and re-pin their pin of my content to my group boards, niched boards, and share in Tailwind Tribes.
+So, if someone pins my own Dans le Lakehouse content and it takes off, I pounce on that momentum and re-pin their pin of my content to my group boards, niched boards, and share in Tailwind Communities.